Christine Everley MBACP (Accred)

 Other areas of counselling I deal with

-The initial consultation will be £25.
-It is really important that you feel able to work with me and it allows us to discuss your hopes and fears and your aims of coming to counselling.
-Subsequent sessions are £47 per 50 minutes and I do have a 24 hour cancellation policy.
+The initial consultation is £25.
+It is important to meet for an initial consultation to see if you feel able to work with me and it allows us to discuss what you want to get from counselling.

-I am able to offer evening and weekend sessions as I appreciate that many clients have work and family commitments.
+I am able to offer evening and weekend sessions as I appreciate that many clients have work and/or family commitments.

-There is ample free parking at both locations for clients.
+There is free parking at all three locations for clients.
 The Beaconsfield location is also situated near the railway station.